skincer/cmake-sfml/README.md

+Set SFML_ROOT environment variable to your SFML location

-In /build run cmake ..
+In /build run cmake .. (see OS specific commands below)

-On Windows run cmake -D SFML_STATIC_LIBRARIES=TRUE ..

-On Mac (using Xcode) run cmake .. -GXcode

-In the IDE set the application as the startup project instead of ALL_BUILD
+In the IDE set APP as the startup project instead of ALL_BUILD

+Update the COPYING document as needed

+Windows Specific:

+Run cmake -D SFML_STATIC_LIBRARIES=TRUE ..

-On Windows copy openal32.dll to /build
+Copy openal32.dll to /build

+Mac Specific:

+Run cmake .. -GXcode